I-am-Erk/CDDA-Tilesets/readme.md

 ### General
 - Try to draw with realistic proportions;
 - Use a limited set of colors as in pseudo-16 bit format.
 This means that each "colour block" should use 3-6 colors for shades.
 For example a blue shirt might have one light blue highlight, two medium blue main colours, one dark blue shade, and one very dark blue-green shade.
-See [colors tutorials section](https://lospec.com/pixel-art-tutorials/tags/colors) on lospec if you having troubles with palette.
+See [colors tutorials section](https://lospec.com/pixel-art-tutorials/tags/colors) on lospec if you're having troubles with palette.
 - The default light source is assumed to come from above and to the left.
 - Use hard-edges on foreground objects such as items and monsters.
 This is important because it makes things much more recognizable when zoomed out.